nicolasserrano/CS/MVC.md

 ## Other elements of JDBC

 ###   jdbc:odbc without DSN
 We can avoid the definition of the DSN using the following syntax.
+It is differente in a console application and in a servlet.

-1. In a console application (an application that has a main() method):
+- In a console application (an application that has a main() method):

 ```
 String url=new String("jdbc:odbc:Driver={Microsoft Access Driver (*.mdb)};Dbq=" + "Libros.mdb");